Wilhelm Rudolf Mann

-Wilhelm Rudolf Mann (4 April 1894 – 10 March 1992) was a German factory manager for IG Farben and later with Bayer.
+Wilhelm Rudolf Mann (4 April 1894 – 10 March 1992) was a German business executive for IG Farben and later with Bayer.
+He was a supporter and member of the Nazi Party, and was involved in financing the human medical experiments of Josef Mengele at Auschwitz.
+Following the end of the Second World War, Mann was indicted for war crimes and crimes against humanity in the IG Farben trial, but he was acquitted in 1948.

 Early life

 Mann was the son of Rudolf Mann, a shipping agent who later became a board member at IG Farben and Bayer, and his wife Selma Herrenbrück.
 Mann initially received a commercial education in Cologne and served a three-year apprenticeship at an Elberfeld steelworks before serving with the German Imperial Army in the First World War.

 Following his military service he studied political economy for a time before entering the sales department at Hoechst, rising quickly through the ranks at the company.
 In 1926 he went to Leverkusen to being training to ultimately succeed his father at the IG Farben pharmaceuticals and pesticides department and also took a post on the supervisory board of Degesch.
 He became a director in 1928 and alternate member of the managing board in 1931, gaining full board membership in 1934.
 Although his progress has been endorsed by his father Mann had also garnered a reputation for his strong knowledge of the international pharmaceutical market as well as his ability to negotiate good deals for IG Farben.